 - Washington, DC.
 Our team in Washington, D.C. is at the epicenter of investor-State arbitration.
-Our lawyers have a long track record of success acting for both investors and a variety of sovereigns in investment treaty arbitrations before the International Centre for Settlement of Investment Disputes (ICSID), located just steps from our office.
+Our lawyers have a long track record of success acting for both investors and a variety of sovereigns in investment treaty arbitrations before the ICSID, located just steps from our office.
 We also have extensive experience in ad hoc investment arbitrations under UNCITRAL Rules, including recent, high-profile, resounding victories against Croatia and for the Czech Republic.

 - New York.
-In New York, our team handles international commercial arbitrations involving a wide range of industries, including financial services and life sciences in both ICC and ICDR arbitrations.
-Working hand in glove with our international litigation team, we also assist clients with the multinational enforcement of judgments and arbitral awards, having run enforcement matters spanning more than 15 countries on four continents.
+In New York, our team handles international commercial arbitrations involving a wide range of industries in both ICC and ICDR arbitrations.
+Working hand in glove with our international litigation team, we also assist clients with the multinational enforcement of judgments and arbitral awards, having run enforcement matters spanning more than 15 countries.

 We are the gold standard in international arbitrations arising in Latin America.
 We act on behalf of sovereign and corporate clients in dozens of treaty and commercial arbitrations throughout the region.
 Our Latin America arbitrations are led by diverse teams that include some of the world’s leading international arbitration attorneys from Latin America and Spain.
 Our team’s training in civil law and fluency in Spanish and Portuguese — in addition to common-law experience and absolute English fluency — allow us to work efficiently and effectively both on the ground and before any tribunal.
 Exemplary matters include achieving the largest annulment in ICSID history on behalf of Ecuador, and succeeding on an innovative, multi-million dollar counterclaim against a foreign investor for environmental damage in the Amazon.

 - London.
-In London our international arbitration team draws from a complex commercial litigation practice of over 40 lawyers including solicitors, arbitrators and mediators with experience before the London Court of International Arbitration (LCIA) and in ICC arbitration.
+In London our international arbitration team draws from a complex commercial litigation practice of over 40 lawyers including solicitors, arbitrators and mediators with experience before the LCIA and the ICC.
 Fifteen Dechert lawyers are members of the LCIA Users' Councils.
 Our London team has handled major international arbitrations arising in diverse sectors, including energy, mining, construction, financial services, technology, hospitality and shareholder disputes.
 In one case, our team represented multiple Russian companies in a complex, US$2 billion multi-jurisdictional dispute concerning a Russian joint venture, which played out in two separate LCIA arbitrations seated in London.